 Conclusion (said by authors on camera)

-Michael Hesse: Once mastered, can be completed in 2-3 hours if it is performed properly.
+Michael Hesse: Once mastered, the heart dissociation can be completed in 2-3 hours if it is performed properly.

 Michael Hesse: While attempting this procedure, it’s important to remember to work continuously to maintain the viability of the cells throughout the experiment.